Extremely low-bitrate Image Compression Semantically Disentangled by LMMs from a Human Perception Perspective: Conclusion

 \section{Conclusion}

-We propose a novel image compression framework, named SEDIC, which leverage LMMs to achieve ultra-low bitrate compression while maintaining high semantic consistency and perceptual quality.
-Specifically, the SEDIC approach leverages LMMs to decompose the images into compact semantic representations, including an extremely compressed reference image, overall and object-level text descriptions and the semantic masks.
-The multi-stage decoder employs controllable diffusion models to restore high-quality, semantically consistent images object-by-object progressively starting from the reference image.
-Experimental results demonstrate that SEDIC significantly outperforms SOTA image compression methods in terms of perceptual quality at ultra-low bitrates($\le$ 0.05 bpp).We believe that this LMMs driven approach has the potential to pave the way for a new paradigm in image compression.
+We propose a novel image compression framework SEDIC for extremely low-bitrate compression, which leverage LMMs to achieve extremely low-bitrate compression while maintaining high semantic consistency and perceptual quality.
+Specifically, the SEDIC approach leverages LMMs to Disentangl the images into compact semantic representations, including an extremely compressed reference image, overall and object-level text descriptions and the semantic masks.
+We propose an object restoration model with attention guidance, built upon the pre-trained ControlNet, to restore objects conditioned by the object detailed description and semantic masks.
+Based on that, we design a multi-stage decoder which performs restoration object by object progressively starting from the extremely compressed reference image, ultimately generating high-quality and high-fidelity reconstructions.
+Extensive experimental results demonstrate that SEDIC significantly outperforms SOTA image compression methods in terms of perceptual quality at extremely low-bitrates($\le$ 0.05 bpp).
+We believe that this LMMs driven approach has the potential to pave the way for a new paradigm in image compression.